Rosacea, Redness & Sensitive Skin

 2

-Proposal of an effective treatment plan adapted to the severity of the couperose or rosacea.
+Effective treatment plan tailored to the severity and type of couperose or rosacea

 3